mkuyper/basicmac/services/perso/README.md

 ### Response Codes

-By convention, response codes that indicate sucess have the most-significant bit cleared; response codes indicating failure have this bit set.
+By convention, response codes that indicate success have the most-significant bit cleared; response codes indicating failure have this bit set.
 No payload should be included if the response code indicates failure.